Abbymuso1/WiseChoice/README.md

 # WiseChoice
-Android application to recommend courses to Kenyan students about to join university built in Kotlin
+Android application to recommend University courses to Kenyan ex-highschool students about to join university built in Kotlin